omniosorg/omniosorg.github.io/download.md

 ## Bloody

 Bloody media is built on an ad-hoc basis and is not supported.
+However, if you want to experiment with the latest features and updates, then please use these media and let us know how you get on.

 {:.bordered .responsive-table}
 | <a href="{{site.download_path}}/bloody/{{site.download_prefix}}bloody-{{site.omnios_bloody}}.iso"><i class="flow-text material-icons">cloud_download</i> {{site.download_prefix}}bloody-{{site.omnios_bloody}}.iso</a> | ISO | <a href="{{site.download_path}}/bloody/{{site.download_prefix}}bloody-{{site.omnios_bloody}}.iso.sha256" class="orange-text">(SHA256)</a>